Harshit9369/hack-infinity-cool_as_code/README.md

 Before the beginning of the second phase, we finished the different webpages to be linked with the landing page of our project and started working on the main tool which is the Budget Tracker.

 After the second phase, we were done with the Budget Tracker tool too.
 So, now, the only thing we had to do is link all the webpages together.
-We overall completed our project and then we uploaded it in our repository.
+We overall completed our project and then we uploaded it in our repository.Also, we have deployed our project as a website using netlify.
 Hope you like it!